-Support business continuity planning efforts that empower area businesses to identify their own supply chain needs and identify potential points of failure.
-Urge businesses to reach out to other local, regional, and national businesses, shippers, and suppliers to partner, prioritize, and identify solutions.
+Support business continuity planning efforts that empower area businesses to identify their own supply chain needs, identify potential points of failure, and reach out to other local, regional, and national businesses, shippers, and suppliers to partner, prioritize and identify solutions.

+Action Plans Timeline Responsibility

+Examples:

-Action Plans Timeline Responsibility Examples: Organize a business led team to explore potential points of disruption and develop response action plans.
+Organize a business led team to explore

+potential points of disruption and

+develop response action plans.